pegaltier/awesome-utils-dev/utils-coding/utils-rxjs.md

 ## HOT VS COLD

-- COLD (i.e interval, http requests) ==> are unicast as each subscriber gets data from different producer.
-It's cold when your observable creates the producer (data is produced inside the Observable.)
-Some observables will not produce any value if they are not listened to or observed via the subscribe function.
-They are called cold.
-Well another definition: An Observable is cold when
+- COLD (i.e interval, http requests) ==> are unicast as each subscriber gets data from different producer. "cold" observable will  produce value only if they are  listened to or observed via the subscribe function. in other word if there is no subscription, there is no producer/no event listener, They are called cold. ex with http module each subscriber is firing a new http request; because it has its own producer .
+Sometimes we also say it's cold when your observable creates the producer (data is produced inside the Observable.) timer is a special case it's a infinite cold observable.

-- HOT (fromEvent click, ngrx selectors) ==> are multicast as all subscribers get data from the same producer.
+- HOT (fromEvent click, ngrx selectors) ==> are multicast as all subscribers get data from the same producer. the producer is always active, if you subscribe you get the value and you can subscribe many times and get the same producer because it's multicast.
 It's hot when your observable closes over the producer (data is produced outside the Observable.)
 Conversely, some are described as hot when values are produced even if the flow has no subscription.
 This is the case when you create a feed to listen to the user's clicks.
-Values are produced even if one does not subscribe to this observable (it seems logical).
+Values are produced even if one does not subscribe to this observable (there is no subscription) (it seems logical).

 ## OBSERVABLE